 On the salaried route your employer will pay the training fees.

-Trainees on School Direct (salaried) will be paid, as a minimum, on the lowest point of the unqualified teacher scale (currently £15817 outside of London and £16,856 for schools in the London fringe area).
+Trainees on School Direct (salaried) will be paid, as a minimum, on the lowest point of the unqualified teacher scale (As a guide currently £17,682 outside of London and £18,844 for schools in the London fringe area).
 Please note actual salary is at the Headteacher's discretion.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.